 Loan comparison

 Banks and NBFCs offer different combinations of rate, processing fee, and tenure.
 This calculator lets you quickly compare EMI and total cost across multiple offers by changing the rate and tenure inputs.
+When comparing two loan offers, the EMI alone does not tell the full story — the total interest payable over the entire tenure is a far more meaningful metric, and this calculator shows you both instantly.

 Prepayment planning

 Run the calculator at a shorter tenure to see how much you save by prepaying your loan.
 Even a single extra EMI per year can meaningfully reduce total interest outgo and shorten the repayment period.
+Some borrowers set aside one month's EMI as an annual bonus prepayment, which can cut years off a long-tenure home loan without significantly impacting their monthly budget.

 Keep total EMIs below 50% of take-home pay